clingen-data-model/allele/source/assertion/discussion/evidence_ontology.md

 These evidence types are based off of the categories specified in the 2015 ACMG variant curation criteria.

-### Sidenote: use of canonical/allele instance as evidence
+### Sidenote: use of canonical/simple variant as evidence

 Many evidence types are going to be based on annotation made on a variant.
-Is it correct to use the reference to either the allele instance, or a canonical variant with associated allele instance, that has the appropriate type?
+Is it correct to use the reference to either the simple variant, or a canonical variant with associated simple variant, that has the appropriate type?
 (Null variant:

 ### Terms that do not already exist